 Aid to be returned = (100% minus the percent earned) multiplied by the amount of aid disbursed toward institutional charges.
 If a student earned less aid than was disbursed, the institution would be required to return a portion of the funds and the student may be required to return a portion of the funds.
 All Title IV funds that the institution must return will be made no later than 45 calendar days after the date the school determines that the student withdrew.
 NOTE: When Title IV funds are returned, the student may still owe a balance to Boca Beauty Academy.
 If a student earned more aid than was disbursed to him/her, the institution must send written notification to the student (or parent for PLUS loan funds) to offer a post-withdrawal disbursement for any amount not credited to the student's account no later than 30 calendar days after the date that the school determines that the student withdrew.
-The institution is required to make a post-withdrawal disbursement within 45 days of the student's date of determination that they withdrew for grants and 180 days of the student's date of determination that they withdrew for loans.
+The institution is required to make a post-withdrawal disbursement within 45 days of the student's date of determination that they withdrew for loans.